 ANNUAL MOORAGE PERMIT

 Do you enjoy mooring overnight at Washington’s state parks buoys, docks and floats?
 Then you could save money with the Annual Moorage Permit.
 The permit is good for one vessel from Jan.
 1 - Dec.
-31, for all first come, first served moorage sites.
+31, for all salt water sites.
+Not valid at reservable marinas.

 Annual moorage permit cost: $5 per foot of vessel length, with a $60 minimum (dock, buoy, float or linear moorage).
 The permit is assigned to one vessel and is not interchangeable.
 Vessel registration number must be provided upon purchase.